 *4 X 1939 Warszawa

-She began her concert career while still pursuing her studies.
-She performed in many music venues in Poland.
-She has worked with such conductors as: Witold Rowicki, Stanisław Wisłocki, Marek Pijarowski, Tadeusz Strugała, Krzysztof Missona, Andrzej Cwojdziński and others.
-She has played concerts in almost all European countries and went on tours of Brazil, Uruguay, Argentina, Israel and the USA.
-She took part in several dozen music festivals.
-As a chamber performer she accompanied the violinists Kaja Danczowska and Krzysztof Jakowicz.
+She began her concert career while still a student, performing in Poland (with such conductors as Witold Rowicki, Stanisław Wisłocki, Marek Pijarowski, Tadeusz Strugała, Krzysztof Missona and Andrzej Cwojdziński) and most of Europe, as well as touring Brazil, Uruguay, Argentina, Israel and the USA.
+She has taken part in dozens of music festivals.
+As a chamber musician, she has partnered the violinists Kaja Danczowska and Krzysztof Jakowicz.

 Sosińska-Janczewska has made recordings for radio and television in Poland and Germany, and Polskie Nagrania ‘Muza' has released on disc her interpretations of works by Chopin, including the Sonata in B flat minor, Sonata in B minor, Polonaise-Fantasy, Barcarolle and Fantasy in F minor.

 From 1985-2002, she taught piano at the Hochschule für Musik in Würzburg.
 She has also led piano masterclasses in Buenos Aires and Darmstadt.
 She has sat on the jury of the Darmstadt International Chopin Piano Competition, was recently a member of the jury for competitions in Tbilisi (Georgia) and Xiamen (China), and in 2015 she will be among the jurors selecting young pianists for the 17th International Fryderyk Chopin Piano Competition.